OpenEvalProject/evals/manuscripts/elife-78634/v1/manuscript.md

 Overall, the simulation study suggests that the robust beta regression model produces well-calibrated dose-response curves while being more robust and powerful than the standard regression model and the heavy-tailed linear regression model in estimating the median effect equation.

-## B-cell lymphoma data
+### B-cell lymphoma data

 The first example of REAP application is dose-response curve estimation of the same agent under different cell lines.
 The data was originally from a study on using a drug called auranofin in treating B-cell lymphomas such as relapsed or refractory mantle cell lymphoma (MCL) (Wang et al., 2019).
 As an FDA-approved treatment of rheumatoid arthritis, auranofin targets thioredoxin reductase-1 (Txnrd1), and was repurposed as a potential antitumor drug to effectively induce DNA damage, reactive oxygen species (ROS) production, cell growth inhibition, and apoptosis in aggressive B-cell lymphomas, especially in TP53-mutated or PTEN-deleted lymphomas.

 In the experiment, the effect of auranofin was evaluated in six MCL cell lines (Z-138, JVM-2, Mino, Maver-1, Jeko-1, and Jeko-R) with auranofin in concentrations ranging from 0 to 5 μM for 72 hr and tested cell viability using a luminescent assay.
 The interval bars of observed dose-response in Figure 5 show that the sample variance of error from repeated measurements decreased with the increase of auranofin concentrations.
-To account for the heteroscedasticity and asymmetry in the variance, we enable a dose-dependent precision (proportional to inverse variance) in REAP, adding log⁡dose as an additional regressor for the precision parameter.
+To account for the heteroscedasticity and asymmetry in the variance, we enable a dose-dependent precision (proportional to inverse variance) in REAP, adding $log⁡dose$ as an additional regressor for the precision parameter.
 Figure 5 shows the fitted dose-response curves with the dose-dependent precision.
 The test for homogeneity (p-value <0.0001) suggests distinct dose-response between cell lines.
 The estimation of intercepts, hill coefficients and pairwise comparisons of IC50 estimations are provided in Appendix 1—table 3.

 ![Figure 5.](https://cdn.elifesciences.org/articles/78634/elife-78634-fig5-v1.jpg)

-**Figure 5.:** The dose-response curve was fitted with a dose-dependent precision with  as an additional regressor for the precision estimator.
+**Figure 5.:** The dose-response curve was fitted with a dose-dependent precision with $log⁡(dose)$ as an additional regressor for the precision estimator.
 Observed dose effects are displayed with interval bars, which end with arrows when estimated intervals exceed (0,1).
-Triangles at the bottom indicate IClog⁡(dose)50 values for each MCL cell line.
+Triangles at the bottom indicate IC50 values for each MCL cell line.
 MCL: mantle cell lymphoma.

-## SARS-CoV-2 data
+### SARS-CoV-2 data

 The second example is on the dose-response curve estimation in antiviral drug development for coronavirus disease 2019 (COVID-19).
 At the beginning of 2020, COVID-19 broke out at an unprecedented pace internationally, but there were limited therapeutic options for treating this disease.
 Therefore, many compounds and their combinations were rapidly tested in vitro against the SARS-CoV-2 virus to identify potentially effective treatments and prioritize clinical investigation.